Fire sprinkler + flaming cheese = water damage: Lessons from a restaurant’s mishap

 So how can you prevent these accidents and save your business from significant costs, claims and damages?

-3 practical steps to prevent and prepare for a fire sprinkler system discharge
+3 practical risk and safety management steps to prevent and prepare for a fire sprinkler system discharge

 Teach your employees the fire sprinkler basics.
 Typically, if one sprinkler head goes off, they don’t all go off (not including high-risk or special hazard fire sprinkler systems).
 Depending on the type of your hazardous work environment, each sprinkler comes with a heat-sensitive element with a different preset temperature that determines when it responds to heat from fire.
 Only those sprinkler heads in the immediate vicinity of the fire activate and discharge water.